javier-sanz/wrkr-t3chfest/README.md

 ##Populating Data

 On my demo on the talk I used Backblaze Hard Drive Data and Stats https://www.backblaze.com/b2/hard-drive-test-data.html.
-It is a set information (mainly failures rates) of their own real systems.
+It is a dataset of information (mainly failures rates) of their own real systems.
 They provide several quarters of info on CSV files.
-You could use the different methods both Clickhouse and MariaDB offer to populate data.
+You could use different methods included both on Clickhouse and on MariaDB to populate CSV data.
-But in this case I provide Golang Script that is ready to load all data from 2017-01-01 to 2017-09-30.
+But in this case I provide a Golang Script that is ready to load all data from 2017-01-01 to 2017-09-30.
 I case you wanted to load different dates there is a `for loop` at the end of the script that can be modified:

 ```